ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "But does Lydia know nothing of this? can she be ignorant of what you and Jane seem so well to understand?"

-"Oh, yes!--that, that is the worst of all.
+"Oh, yes! -- that, that is the worst of all.
 Till I was in Kent, and saw so much both of Mr. Darcy and his relation Colonel Fitzwilliam, I was ignorant of the truth myself.
-And when I returned home, the ----shire was to leave Meryton in a week or fortnight's time.
+And when I returned home, the  --  -- shire was to leave Meryton in a week or fortnight's time.
 As that was the case, neither Jane, to whom I related the whole, nor I, thought it necessary to make our knowledge public; for of what use could